-Admissions interviews may be conducted either prior to or after your submission of a completed application.
-Request an interview by sending a copy of your resume to the EMBA Admissions Office at email@example.com.
+Admissions interviews are conducted by one or two members of the admissions committee and may take place once an on-line application has been started.
+Request an interview by sending a copy of your resume to the EMBA Admissions Office at firstname.lastname@example.org.
 A member of our admissions team will contact you to schedule your interview.
-Interviews are conducted by one or two members of the admissions committee, in person or virtually.
-Interviews can also be conducted during on-campus admissions events such as preview or info days.

 We don’t require the GMAT, but we do want to make sure you have the quantitative and analytical skills to be successful in the program.
 We’ll review your transcripts and your work experience and discuss options with you if it looks like you might need some support in these areas.

 English doesn't have to be your first language, but it's important that you have a high level of proficiency in the English language.
 Language skills are assessed throughout the application process and are considered in your overall evaluation.
 You may be asked to demonstrate fluency by taking the TOEFL or PTE exam.

 The non-refundable $200 application fee is waived for: